New to Skin Pharm? Take our Skin Quiz.

 In addition to smoothing the skin, using Botox around the mouth can help naturally relax the mouth and make your lips appear subtly larger.
 This is known as a “lip flip,” and adding filler can take your results to a whole new level if you prefer more obvious results.

 Another common target of Botox around the mouth is helping minimize the appearance of a “gummy” smile.
-Botox can be injected into the upper lip, relaxing it and reducing how much of your gums show when you smile.
+Botox can be injected into the upper lip to relax it and reduce how much of your gums show when you smile.

-One last target of Botox treatment is the jawline, most commonly the masseter muscle.
+Finally, the jawline is another common treatment area, most commonly the masseter muscle.
 When the jawline is injected with Botox, it helps create a more defined, slimmer profile.
 As an added side effect, Botox in the jaw area has also been said to help reduce the risk of tension headaches, especially for people who grind their teeth or deal with TMJ!
 It’s a win, no matter how you look at it.

 Like most cosmetic treatments, the results of Botox aren’t obvious immediately after your appointment.
 When Botox is injected into the muscle, it gets to work by blocking the nerves that tell your muscles to move.
-However, that doesn’t mean those nerves stop as soon as the medication reaches them — it takes a few days for them to get the message, which is why Botox shows up slowly instead of being a quick fix.
+However, that doesn’t mean those nerves stop as soon as the medication reaches them — it takes a few days for them to get the message, which is why Botox sets in slowly instead of right away.

 Most people notice optimal results from their Botox about one to four weeks after their initial injections, which is why we recommend scheduling your appointment about two weeks before any big events.
 These results generally last between three and four months before needing to be refreshed.
 That means you’ll need Botox appointments roughly three to four times a year to keep up your results.